Urban Education, Leadership, and Policy Studies EdD/PhD

 - Optionally, applicants may submit test scores from the Miller Analogies Test (MAT) or the General Test of the Graduate Record Examination (GRE).

 The admissions committee will interview all finalists before making its recommendations for acceptance to the program.
-All application materials are due to Graduate Admissions by March 1.
+All application materials are due to Graduate Admissions by March 1 (Deadline extended to March 15 for Summer 2023 admissions).

 The degree options in the Urban Education, Leadership, and Policy Studies Program include a 65-credit EdD or PhD.
 The total for tuition and fees can be calculated by using the graduate tuition rates listed on the Bursar’s Office website.